 For performance, you can expect to run most games on a 1080P monitor on at least lower settings.
 For non-demanding games like League of Legends, this card will work just fine and for more demanding games, you can play on lower settings until you have enough money to upgrade to something more powerful.

 While it might seem that I have something against NVIDIA cards based on this article, the reality is that, at the current price points, AMD cards seem to make more sense in the sub-$200 price range.

-However, if the GTX 1650 Supers were to come down in price to a level similar to or lower than the RX 580, they might be worth a look.
+However, if you’re able to find a GTX 1650 Super for the same price (or cheaper) than the RX 6500 XT, then you’d probably be better off choosing it instead.
 And, if they do, this EVGA card would be one of the better options.
 It comes with a 1755 MHz base clock, 4GB of VRAM, and a dual fan configuration.
 It also measures in at 8.0-inches long.

-Overall, though, you can either spend a little more to get a better performing card (the RX 5500 XT), or you can spend less and get virtually the same performance (RX 580.)
+Overall, though, you can either spend a little more to get a better performing card (the GTX 1660 Super), or you can spend less and get virtually the same performance (RX 6500 XT.)
 So, for now, the GTX 1650 Super is an Honorable Mention.

 6. PNY GeForce GTX 1650

 - 1485MHz Clock